jslopes8/terraform-aws-containers-eks/README.md

     ]
 }
 ```

-Each document configuration may have `vpc_config` blocks, which each accept the following arguments:
+Each document configuration can have one `vpc_config` block, which accepts the following arguments:

 - subnet_ids (Required) - list of subnet IDs.
 Must be in at least two different availability zones.
 - public_access_cidrs (Required) - indicates which CIDR blocks can access the API server endpoint when enabled.